wp-plugins/3dady-real-time-web-stats/readme.txt

 1. Go to your WordPress dashboard and click on 'Plugins' then the 'Add New' menu item.
 2. On the install plugin screen search for the 3dady plugin and then click on the 'search plugins' button to initiate the search
-3. The search results are then shown 3dady real-time web stats.
-Clicking on 'install now' will automatically Activate Plugin
+3. The search results are then shown "3dady real-time web stats" Clicking on 'install now' will automatically Activate Plugin
 4. Go to the 3dady Stats menu,  Get the key and Position in the browser from 3dady Stats
 5. Check the box to enable Sidebar widget.